nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The date of birth must be given in YYYY-MM-DD format.
 It cannot be a date in the future.

-* If a participant is edited in a way such that their attributes, name and birthdate
+* If a participant is edited in a way such that their new name and birthdate
   would exactly match those of another existing participant, Managera would refuse to execute the command as it forbids duplicate participants.
-* A participant is not considered duplicate if at least one of their attribute, name or birthdate is different.
+* A participant is not considered duplicate if either their name or birthdate is different.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com d/1999-10-09` - Edits the phone number, email address and birthdate of the